godotengine/godot-docs/tutorials/vr/vr_starter_tutorial.rst

 While perhaps interesting if we were making a VR film, we really want to do more than stand around and look.
 Currently we cannot move outside of the room tracking boundaries
 (assuming your VR headset has room tracking) and we cannot interact with anything!
 Let's change that!

 You may have noticed that you have a pair of green and black hands following the controllers.
-Now let's write the code that will allow us to teleport around the world!
+Now let's write the code for those controllers, which will allow the player to teleport around the world and allow the player to grab and release :ref:`RigidBody <class_RigidBody>` nodes.

 Open either ``Left_Controller.tscn`` or ``Right_Controller.tscn``.

 Feel free to look at how the scene is set up.
 There is only a couple things of note to point out.

 First, notice how there is a :ref:`Raycast <class_Raycast>`.
 We will be using this :ref:`Raycast <class_Raycast>` to teleport around the game world.

-The other thing to note is how there is an :ref:`Area <class_Area>`, simply called ``Area`` that is a small sphere in the palm of the hand.
-This will be used to detect whether or not the player can grab an object with the hand.
+The other thing to note is how there is an :ref:`Area <class_Area>`, simply called ``Area``, that is a small sphere in the palm of the hand.
+This will be used to detect objects the player can pick up with that hand.
 We also have a larger :ref:`Area <class_Area>` called ``Sleep_Area``, which will simply be used to wake :ref:`RigidBody <class_RigidBody>` nodes when the hands get close.

 Select the root node, either ``Left_Controller`` or ``Right_Controller`` depending on which scene you chose, and create a new script called ``VR_Controller.gd``.